Find Affordable College Courses

 Hanover, NH

 Dartmouth College landed the #10 spot in the 2023 rankings for the most popular master’s degree foreign languages and linguistics programs.
-Dartmouth is a medium-sized private not-for-profit school located in the town of Hanover.
+Dartmouth is a medium-sized private not-for-profit school located in the remote town of Hanover.

 Women make up 57% of the foreign languages and linguistics majors at the school.